mdj128/yt-hero-pipeline/README.md

 5. **Unity Integration**
    - Import the rigged character and animation clips into Unity 6.2 (URP).
    - Configure the Animator Controller layers, masks, and parameters.
-   - Drop in the SUPER Character Controller package for third-person movement and camera logic.
+   - Install the SUPER Character Controller package (from the Unity Asset Store) for third-person movement and camera logic.
    - Extend the controller with an attack state, sword interaction, and animation triggers.
 6. **Gameplay Polish**
    - Add props (e.g., sword) and configure inverse kinematics or sockets as needed.